 Buenas días readers!

-1. That first day is hard.
 And it gets harder.
-I can’t count how many times I cried in the first three days of my placement out here, but I can say this; the key to settling in is going out.
-I had a huge support network from my family, friends and loved ones, and that was absolutely fantastic, but things started to look up once I actually started going out, meeting people and embracing the fact that, yes I’m in a whole new city, alone, where everyone speaks a langue that I’m only sub-par at, but I’m in Spain!
+I can’t count how many times I cried in the first few days of my placement out here, but I can say this: the key to settling in is going out.
+I had a huge support network from my family and friends which was absolutely fantastic, but things started to look up once I actually started going out, meeting people and embracing the fact that, yes I’m in a whole new city, alone, where everyone speaks too quickly for me to understand, but I’m in Spain!
 I get to do this amazing thing, as part of my degree, which most people won’t get to do ever!
-So suck it up, Nami, and embrace la vida loca.
+Embrace la vida erasmus

-5. Spaniards party hard.
 Like really hard.
 Like 6am finishes when the rest of the world is waking up for the day.
 And it’s totally normal.
-I learned very early on that this life was not for me… so I pleased myself with cocktail nights until not quite so late (okay, so like 3/4am but still!
-That’s a valuable 2-3 hours extra in bed!) and Spanish drinks are glorious.
+I learned very early on that this life was not for me, so I pleased myself with cocktail nights until not quite so late, and still had a fantastic time.
+Spanish drinks are glorious.
 They are cheap.
 They are highly alcoholic.
 And they taste delicious.

 Any admin tasks taking at least 3 working days, so keep on top of any paperwork you might need, especiallu post-Brexit.
 Working Days do not include Saturdays, nor are the hours between 1330 and 1500 included… My advice would be to go to places on Monday, expect to be kept waiting, and leave unsatisfied until at least Thursday morning.